top of page

 Every travel season has its pros and cons, and tsuyu is no different.
 Let’s weigh them up!

-• Fewer Crowds: This is a big one!
+• Fewer crowds: This is a big one!
 Since many tourists avoid the rainy season, popular attractions, temples, and even transportation can be noticeably less crowded.
 You'll find it easier to get that perfect photo without a hundred people in the background, and navigating busy areas will be a breeze.
 This means less waiting and more exploring!

-• Potentially Cheaper Prices: Lower demand often translates to lower prices for flights and accommodation.
+• Potentially cheaper prices: Lower demand often translates to lower prices for flights and accommodation.
 If you're travelling on a budget, the rainy season can offer some fantastic deals, allowing you to splurge a little more on that delicious Japanese food or some unique souvenirs.

-• Lush Greenery and Beautiful Gardens: The constant rain transforms Japan into an incredibly verdant landscape.
+• Lush greenery and beautiful gardens: The constant rain transforms Japan into an incredibly verdant landscape.
 Gardens, forests, and mountainous areas become intensely green and lush, often appearing even more vibrant and serene in the misty, post-rain atmosphere.
 It lends a unique, almost ethereal beauty to places like bamboo groves and moss gardens.

-• Unique Atmosphere: There's a certain melancholic beauty to Japan during the rain.
+• Unique atmosphere: There's a certain melancholic beauty to Japan during the rain.
 The soft light, the quiet patter of drops, and the steam rising from the streets can create a wonderfully atmospheric experience, especially in traditional areas like Kyoto.
 It's a different kind of beauty than the vibrant sunshine, offering a more reflective and contemplative side of Japan.

 Japan rainy season brings a lushness to greenery